dixonlab/HiC_alignment_basic_scripts/README.md

 The short answer is that it is historical, we have been using these scripts or versions of them for a while.
 One particular reason to use this for the hic_breakfinder tool is filtering out of poorly mapped reads.
 This can make a difference in terms of Hi-C based SV calls.
 Poorly mapped reads are not inherently filtered out by using "bwa mem -SP5M", but can be with other post-processing scripts.

+There are two additional scripts for generating a contacts file from the bam files, and then for also merging contact files (i.e. from replicate experiments).